-\emph{Conclusions.---} A family of 1D aperiodic lattice with LVPs is introduced.
-Analytically, structure factors show such lattices have strong spatial correlations.
-In the frame of nearest- neighbour tight-binding models, we show extended states at discrete resonance energies.
-Three quantities, i.e., LTs, LEs and FDs, all can certify the nature of these extended states.
-The mechanism can be understood with the combination of high degenerate locally-extended localized states of effective LVPs due to hopping interaction of patches.
+A family of 1D aperiodic lattices with linearly varying patches is introduced.
+Analytically, structure factors show these lattices have strong spatial correlations.
+In the frame of nearest-neighbour tight-binding models, we show extended states at resonance levels.
+Three quantities, \textit{i.e.}, local tensions, Lyapunov exponents and fractional dimensions, all can certify the nature of these extended states.
 These studies may be useful to design high-quality one-frequency selection devices in optoelectronics, optical communication applications and other fields.